-Research and Teaching Assistant at the Chair of English Literature and Cognitive Studies
+Research and Teaching Assistant at the Chair of English Literary Studies

 Her research interests encompass cognitive literary studies, especially cognitive narratology, postclassical narratology, unreliable narration and empirical literary studies.